Doris Burke

-Doris Burke (née Sable) is an American sports announcer and analyst for NBA on ESPN, NBA on ABC, College Basketball on ESPN, and College Basketball on ABC games.
-She formerly worked as an analyst for WNBA games on MSG, and has worked on New York Knicks games.
+Doris Burke (née Sable; born January 4, 1965) is an American sports announcer and analyst for NBA on ESPN, NBA on ABC, College Basketball on ESPN, and College Basketball on ABC games.
+She formerly worked as an analyst for WNBA games on MSG and has worked on New York Knicks games.
 Burke was the first female commentator to call a New York Knicks game on radio and television.

 Burke played college basketball for the Providence Friars, finishing her career as the school's leader in assists.
-Honored for her pioneering work, she was selected to enter the Basketball Hall of Fame as the 2018 Curt Gowdy Media Award winner.
+Honored for her pioneering work, Burke was selected to enter the Basketball Hall of Fame as the 2018 Curt Gowdy Media Award winner.

+In 2023, ESPN named Burke to their No. 1 NBA commentary team.
+Burke became the first woman to serve as a game analyst on television for a championship final (the 2024 NBA Finals) in one of the four major North American professional men's sports leagues.

-Early years
+Early life

-Doris Sable was born on April 11, 1965, in West Islip, New York She was raised in Manasquan, New Jersey, having moved from New York when she was seven years old.
-The youngest of eight children, she started playing basketball in the second grade.
+Doris Sable was born in West Islip, New York.
+At the age of seven, she moved to Manasquan, New Jersey, where she was raised.
+The youngest of eight children, Doris started playing basketball in the second grade.
 Her basketball idols growing up were Kyle Macy, Kelly Tripucka and Tom Heinsohn.

-She played as a point guard at Manasquan High School and was recruited by several eastern colleges.
+Burke played as a point guard at Manasquan High School and was recruited by several eastern colleges.

-Collegiate athlete
+Career

+College

-Doris Burke attended Providence College in Providence, Rhode Island.
+Burke attended Providence College in Providence, Rhode Island.
 She competed as a member of the Providence Friars women's basketball team as the point guard for four years.
+Burke finished her career averaging 17.6 points and 7.2 assists per game.

 During her freshman year, Burke led the Big East Conference in assists.
-She was a second-team All-Big East player once and twice made the all-tourney team of the Big East women's basketball tournament.
-As a senior in 1987 she was the college's Co-Female Athlete of the Year.
+She was twice named to both the All-Big East and Big East all-tournament teams, both in 1986 and 1987.
+As a senior in 1987, Burke was the college's Co-Female Athlete of the Year.
+She was also named an All-American in 1987.

-She left Providence as its all-time leader in assists and as of 2012 was still second in that career category.
+Burke left Providence as its all-time leader in assists with 602, and as of 2012 was still second in that career category.
 She was later inducted into the Providence College Hall of Fame in 1999, the fifth woman so honored.

-At Providence, Sable earned a bachelor's degree in health service administration/social work and later a master's degree in education.
+At Providence, Burke earned a bachelor's degree in health service administration/social work and later a master's degree in education.